List of Transformers film series cast and characters: Blackout

-Blackout (voiced by Noah Nelson in Transformers: The Game) is a first-strike Decepticon and the first Transformer seen who transforms into a MH-53J Pave Low III helicopter.
+Blackout (voiced by Noah Nelson in Transformers: The Game) is a first-strike Decepticon and the first Transformer seen who transforms into a Sikorsky MH-53J Pave Low III helicopter.
 Blackout is extremely loyal to Megatron.
-He is later killed when Lennox fires sabot rounds into his leg while he is strafed by F-22s.
+He leads an assault at a SOCCENT base in Qatar, killing many of its occupants; he is later killed when Lennox fires sabot rounds into his leg while he is strafed by F-22s.